 T +52 55 5540 9691

-Mr. Mainero joined the Mexico City office of the Firm in 2003, and is active in secured transactions, mergers and acquisitions, antitrust, banking and securities, as well as general corporate matters.
-He has represented Mexican and non-Mexican purchasers, sellers, investors, lenders and borrowers in stock and asset acquisitions, financing transactions and joint ventures, among others.
-His experience includes assisting public and private companies in meeting regulatory compliance obligations with the Mexican financial, telecommunications, foreign investment and aeronautic regulatory authorities; banking financing transactions and complex M&A deals involving Mexican and non-Mexican parties.
-Mr. Mainero's practice is also focused on corporate governance compliance, both for public and private companies, as well as other compliance matters with the Mexican financial authorities, such as tender offers with the purpose of delisting issuers from the Mexican Stock Exchange.
-Mr. Mainero also has experience in the development of real estate projects in Mexico involving foreign investment.
+Carlos Mainero joined the Mexico City office of the Firm in 2003, and is active in capital markets, secured financing, mergers and acquisitions, banking and securities advice, as well as general corporate matters.
+He has represented Mexican and non-Mexican issuers, underwriters, purchasers, sellers, investors, lenders and borrowers in securities offerings, stock and asset acquisitions, financing transactions, and joint ventures, among others.
+Carlos Mainero's practice is also focused on corporate governance compliance, both for public and private companies, as well as other compliance matters with the Mexican financial authorities, such as tender offers with the purpose of delisting issuers from the Mexican Stock Exchange.
+Carlos Mainero also has experience in the development of real estate projects in Mexico involving foreign investment.

-Mr. Mainero joined White & Case's New York office as a visiting associate in 2009 after obtaining an LLM degree in Banking and Financial Law from Boston University.
-During his stay at the New York office, Mr. Mainero was involved primarily in capital markets transactions, including the representation of both issuers and initial purchasers or underwriters in high yield offerings and initial public offerings, pursuant to Regulation S and Rule 144A, involving Latin American issuers.
-Also, Mr. Mainero's practice in New York involved counseling banks in their daily financing operations to several Latin American clients.
+Carlos Mainero joined White & Case's New York office as a visiting associate in 2009 after obtaining an LLM degree in Banking and Financial Law from Boston University.
+During his stay at the New York office, Carlos was involved primarily in capital markets transactions, including the representation of both issuers and initial purchasers or underwriters in high yield offerings and initial public offerings, pursuant to Regulation S and Rule 144A, involving Latin American issuers.
+Also, Carlos Mainero's practice in New York involved counseling banks in their daily financing operations to several Latin American clients.

-ETFs iShares BlackRock Offering (2014): Mr. Mainero advised Impulsora y Promotora BlackRock México, S.A. de C.V.
-(Mexican subsidiary of BlackRock Inc., the world's largest asset manager) in the offering of three different series of exchange-traded funds (ETFs) in the Mexican Stock Exchange (MEXMTUM, MEXRISK y IVVPESO) in which such entity acts as administrative agent.
+Carlos Mainero advised Impulsora y Promotora BlackRock México (Mexican subsidiary of BlackRock Inc., the world's largest asset manager) in the offering of three different series of exchange-traded funds (ETFs) in the Mexican Stock Exchange (MEXMTUM, MEXRISK y IVVPESO) in which such entity acts as administrative agent.
 These were the first offerings of ETFs in the Mexican market after their incorporation as a distinctive type of security in the Mexican Securities Market Law, after the substantive financial reform enacted in January 10, 2010.

-Mexican Chapter for The Intellectual Property and Antitrust Review - Edition 1 2016, (with Antonio Cardenas)
+Mexico Chapter for The Intellectual Property and Antitrust Review - Edition 1 2016, (co-author with Antonio Cárdenas)